Mido

 $ export MIDO_BACKEND=mido.backends.rtmidi/UNIX_JACK

-or in one of these:
+or within the program using one of these:

 >>> mido.set_backend('mido.backends.rtmidi/LINUX_ALSA')